WellsRC/Coronavirus-2019/README.md

 TimetoMedVisituptoDec31.mat	-Digitized data for time from symptom onset to first medical visit (before Jan.
 1 2020)

-Weight_Flights.mat - The flight weights for all flights out of China and all flights out of China except Wuhan
+Weight_Flights.mat - The flight weights based on the number of airports with for all flights in/out of China and all flights in/out of China except Wuhan

+Weight_Flights_Routes.mat - The flight weights based on the number of routes in/out of China and all flights in/out of China except Wuhan

 IncidenceData.m - Returns incidence data for Wuhan, Hubei, China, and international cases with travel history to China.
 The time of symptom onset is approximated by sampling the time to first medical visit (Jan 1. onward) for cases with only date of report.

+Exported_Case_Arrival_Final.xlsx - This excel file contains the arrival dates of cases into the various contries and was used to generate Table S5

 ## Distributions